Ekkehard-Schulze/precision-temperature-logger/README.md

 and ±0.08°C (maximum) from 0°C to 45°C), but is only avaible in the

-YBG0006 Die Size Ball Grid Array package, whereas our boards use the
+YBG0006 'Die Size Ball Grid Array' package, whereas our boards use the

 WSON package.